Katie85/www.thecomfortcupboard.com.au/_posts/2020-11-09-ba-naan-bread.md

 author: Katie Smith
 ---

-I have to give my little girl credit; firstly, for always letting me use her plate, because, THE COLOUR; and secondly, for the name of this recipe.
+I have to give my little girl credit.
+Firstly, for always letting me steal her pink plate, and secondly, for the name of this recipe.
 One day she randomly called Banana Bread 'Ba Naan Bread' and I thought it was the most genius name ever for these breakfast flatbreads that I've been making for a while now.
 I think Ba-Naan bread might just become a thing; Google says it's not a thing so you heard it here first\!

 #### INGREDIENTS